yduf/yduf.github.io/_posts/2020-01-09-legibility.md

 - Argue that the relative simplicity and platonic orderliness of the vision represents rationality
 - Use authoritarian power to impose that vision, by demolishing the old reality if necessary
 - Watch your rational Utopia fail horribly

+see also
+- [Corporate Legibility for Software Engineers](https://matt.blwt.io/post/corporate-legibility-for-engineers/) - the art of making tasks, and their outcomes, easier to understand for those not directly involved.